TimeWarpEngineering/timewarp-state/README.md

 ## Give a Star! :star:

-If you like or are using this project please give it a star.
-Thank you!
+If you find this project useful, please give it a star.
+Thanks!

 ## Getting started